An interview question about salary is one of the questions employers will ask when you’re being interviewed.

 The fact is; the journey has just begun.

-Among the top 63 most asked interview questions with best answers, I talked about the salary questions as a dangerous zone.
+Among the top 60 plus commonly asked interview questions with best answers, I talked about the salary questions as a dangerous zone.
 If you don’t know how to answer these, it can cost you that job offer.

 Also, not knowing how to respond can force you to accept the interviewer’s salary offer at less than desirable pay.
 After all, you want a job that’s sufficient to support you and your family isn’t it?